diepbaoquy97/SmartHome/README.md

 ## Production Testing

 This is the final testing to make sure the whole project works propely as we expect.
 Running the wire through the Raspberry case and connect with power supply, ethernet cable.
+Now running the code that read the temperature and see if it can read the temperature propely by placing your hand on the sensor and then put your hand off the sensor.